 In June of 2005, Matt and Rick Hill left the firm where they met to create Hill Investment Group, shaping a group that would fuse their unique abilities.
 Hill Investment Group is sometimes referred to as a model practice and has earned respect from both clients and the advisor community.

 Matt has led education programs for advisors tied to marketing, client service, and practice management.
 Matt founded a global peer group called Evidence-Based Advisors.
 There were over 1400 members from the U.S., U.K., New Zealand, Australia, Belgium, and Canada.
 In 2010 Matt also co-created an evidence-based mutual fund with Jared Kizer that now has billions of dollars in assets.

 Matt graduated from the University of Missouri—Columbia with a bachelor’s degree in English literature.

-Matt is the President of the Board of the Saint Louis Club and a former board member of Community School.
+Matt is the former President of the Board of the Saint Louis Club and a former board member of Community School.
 In 2021, Matt was recognized with the prestigious ThinkAdvisor Luminary Award for Thought Leadership & Education.
 This award recognizes Matt’s overall contribution and thought leadership in the independent advisory space.

 For pleasure, I’m addicted to Michael Lewis.
 Moneyball is one of my favorites because it isn’t really about baseball.
 It’s about resourcefully using data to defeat the wasteful competitor who ignores the statistics.
 It’s analogous to what we do at Hill.